ewkekw/spot-damas-api/README.md

 ## API Documentation

+### 🔧 [Technical Documentation](./API_Documentation.md) | For a detailed description of all API routes and their usage.

-Swagger is used for API documentation.
+Swagger is used for API documentation too.
 After starting the server, you can access the documentation at `http://localhost:8080/swagger-ui.html`.

-`🔧 Technical Documentation` For a detailed description of all API routes and their usage, refer to the [Technical API Documentation](./API_Documentation.md).

 ## Contributing